-(5) Prior to the first use of the additional dining accommodation, the existing parking bays shall be reconfigured and clearly marked in accordance with the parking bay dimensions cited by the application and 5.0 metres in length by 2.6 metres in width and as shown by plan reference TA-PA-011A.
-The parking as approved shall remain for the use for parking of vehicles only in perpetuity.
+(5) Prior to the first use of the additional dining accommodation, the existing parking bays (49 in number) shall be reconfigured and clearly marked in accordance with the parking bay dimensions cited by the application and 5.0 metres in length by 2.6 metres in width and as shown by plan reference TA-PA-050 (Parking Diagram).

-REASON: To maximise the use of the existing car park to alleviate pressure on the off site provision of surplus parking at peak times in compliance with policy DM30 of Rochford District Council's Local Development Framework Development Management Plan (adopted December 2014).
+REASON: To maximise the use of the existing car park to alleviate pressure on the offsite provision of surplus parking at peak times in compliance with policy DM30 of Rochford District Council's Local Development Framework Development Management Plan (adopted December 2014).

-(6) Prior to the first use of the additional dining accommodation the additional parking bays shall be constructed and clearly marked in accordance with the parking bay dimensions 2.9 metres by 5.5 metres and made available for use in their entirety as shown by plan reference TA-PA-011A.
+(6) Prior to the first use of the additional dining accommodation the additional parking bays shall be constructed and clearly marked in accordance with the parking bay dimensions cited by the application details and made available for use in their entirety as shown by plan reference TA-PA-050 (Parking Diagram).
 The parking as approved shall remain for the use for parking of vehicles only in perpetuity.